4elta/recon/README.md

-  -h, --help            show this help message and exit -c, --config path     path to the analyzer configuration file (default: '/path/to/recon/config/analysis.toml') -s, --service code    service that should be analyzed -t, --tool name       tool whose results are to be parsed -r, --recommendations path
+  -h, --help            show this help message and exit -c, --config path     path to the analyzer configuration file (default: '/path/to/recon/config/analysis.toml') -s, --service code    service that should be analyzed -n, --name name       name of the tool/scan whose results should be parsed -r, --recommendations path
                         path to the recommendations document (default: '/path/to/recon/config/recommendations/<service>/default.toml')
   -i, --input path      path to the root directory that holds the results to be analysed (default: './recon')